-Application information is available online at www.calhouncountymi.gov/government/native_american_heritage_fund_board.
-Applications will be available beginning Friday, April 26, 2019.
-Applications are due to the NAHF Board by Friday, May 31, 2019, at 5 p.m.
+Application information is available online at nahfund.com.
+Applications are now available on the NAHF website and are due to the NAHF Board by Friday, Oct.
+9, 2020, at 5 p.m.
 Please send applications via mail to Calhoun County Administrator/Controller Kelli Scott at 315 West Green Street, Marshall, MI 49068 or via email to kdscott@calhouncountymi.gov.

-The fund, which was approved in 2016 as part of the Second Amendment to the Tribal-State Gaming Compact between NHBP and the State of Michigan, allocates a portion of NHBP's state revenue sharing payments to the NAHF.
+The NAHF, which was approved in 2016 as part of the Second Amendment to the Tribal-State Gaming Compact between NHBP and the state of Michigan, allocates a portion of NHBP's annual state revenue sharing payment to the fund.